The cuisine of Thailand for tourists

 It is found, however, in these areas one thing the smell.
 The mixed smell of rotten fish, and meat is still not clear what.
 Those who first encounter this in the areas of cooking, shy away for a dozen meters with a firm decision never to come.
 But actually this smell kitchen obliged, mainly fish sauce, which, incidentally, is widespread not only in Thailand but also in Asia generally.
 This sauce is made from rotten fish, or rather its fermentation.
 First, this may seem terrifying, but it's no wonder Asians are so fond of it.

 If you disdain to eat in local eateries, we recommend you to eat in the dining halls or food courts (food court).
 These are rather serious, clean establishment, generally available in all major supermarkets and shopping malls.
 Here prepare delicious, diverse, and quality food.
 There you can eat everything from Russian dumplings to fiery spicy Tom Yam.
 Prices are very reasonable: for 100 baht you can eat enough.

 Service in such places is usually as follows: you buy the cashier a plastic card or paper coupons, for example for 200 baht, then go to the numerous stalls, pick out something and pay by card or food stamps.
 When you exit, you give the card or coupons, and you return the unspent money.
 In General, everything happens as well, or something, with different variations.

 A bit more expensive to eat in restaurants, cafés or bars.
 Such establishments in the tourist areas a lot, you can pick up a place for every taste – expensive or cheap, quiet or noisy.
-There are many Russian restaurants, German, Italian, Chinese and other.
+There are many Russian restaurants, German, Italian, Chinese and all what not.
 A lot of restaurants specializing in seafood, floating or crawling in the aquarium display.